Skip to main content

 If your contact person details change, please notify us as soon as possible.
 You can update this information through your account settings or by Contacting Us for assistance.

-If your company name changes, please inform us immediately so we can update your listing accordingly.
+If your organisation name changes, please inform us immediately so we can update your listing accordingly.
 You can submit the new name through your account settings or Contact Us.

-What if we join or are bought by another company?
+What if we join or are bought by another organisation?

-If your company is acquired or merges with another company, please Contact Us.
-We can assist you in updating your listing to reflect the new company structure and ensure continuity in your Directory presence.
+If your organisation is acquired or merges with another organisation, please Contact Us.
+We can assist you in updating your listing to reflect the new organisational structure and ensure continuity in your Directory presence.

 How can I contact the Directory for further inquiries not covered in the FAQs?